-- Seamlessly integrates with kitchen décor
+- Seamlessly integrates with kitchen decor.

-- Often has less depth than freestanding units but may be wider to compensate
+- Often has less depth than freestanding units, but may be wider to compensate.

-- Generally, has unfinished tops and sides
+- Often has unfinished tops and sides.

-- Custom-made panels provide stylish options
+- Custom-made panels provide stylish options.

 Features to consider:

-- Mostly available in French door models
+- Mostly available in French door models.

-- Slightly more expensive than standard refrigerators
+- Slightly more expensive than standard refrigerators.

 Features to consider:

-- Creates a sleek look
+- Creates a sleek look.

-- Less expensive than a true built-in
+- Less expensive than a true built-in.

 - Door or temperature alarms alert you when the refrigerator has been left open for more than a few minutes.

-- Extended warranties: It is highly recommended you buy an extended warranty at your fridge’s point of purchase.
+- It is highly recommended you buy an extended warranty at your fridge’s point of purchase.
 However, you may buy the warranty up to 90 days after the original purchase date.
 Simply return to any store with your sales receipt to add the extended warranty.

 Style and Finish

-Trim kits help you give freestanding units the appearance of a built-in refrigerator.
+- Trim kits help you give freestanding units the appearance of a built-in refrigerator.